scottongithub/control-repo/README.md

 # Overview
-A control repository based on Puppetlabs control-repo template.
-It sets up a basic web-app per the diagram below.
-The git branches will translate into environments as /etc/puppetlabs/code/environments/$gitbranch for each branch
+A control repository based on Puppetlabs' control-repo template.
+This project sets up a basic web-app per the diagram below.
+Per r10k defaults, the git branches will translate into environments as /etc/puppetlabs/code/environments/$gitbranch for each branch

 # Usage
-See bootstrapping folder
+The three nodes can be bootstrapped and run using the commands listed in docs/bootstrap.txt

 # Notes
-Logic and data are separated as much as practical, with data being stored in $environment/data/common.yaml and logic at $environment/manifests/site.pp
+- Data is stored in $environment/data/common.yaml (managed by Hiera) and logic is in $environment/manifests/site.pp

 - Can use github as an ssh keyserver for local admin accounts.
 Configurable as github_username in $environment/data/common.yaml

+- There is no automation (e.g. cron job) for r10k deploy - it is done manually (via `r10k deploy environment`)

 <p align="center">